-- 5-7.
+- 5-5.
+ACCEPT AND FILE THE METRO ADVISORY COMMITTEE (MAC) AGENDA FOR JANUARY 17, 2007 AND MINUTES OF NOVEMBER 15, 2006 Agenda/Minutes: Attached - 5-6.
+DELETED: WILL BE INCLUDED IN THE FEBRUARY 2007 BOARD PACKET (ACCEPT AND FILE MONTHLY BUDGET STATUS REPORT FOR OCTOBER 2006 AND APPROVAL OF BUDGET TRANSFERS) - 5-7.
 ACCEPT AND FILE HIGHWAY 17 STATUS REPORT FOR OCTOBER 2006 Report: Attached - 5-8.
 ACCEPT AND FILE PARACRUZ OPERATIONS STATUS REPORT FOR THE MONTH OF OCTOBER 2006 Staff Report: Attached - 5-9.
 ACCEPT AND FILE UNIVERSITY OF CALIFORNIA, SANTA CRUZ SERVICE UPDATE FOR MONTHS OF OCTOBER AND NOVEMBER 2006 Staff Report:

-NOVEMBER REPORT WILL BE INCLUDED IN THE JANUARY 26, 2007 BOARD PACKET - 5-10.
+NOVEMBER REPORT WILL BE DISTRIBUTED AT THE JANUARY 26, 2007 BOARD MEETING - 5-10.
 ACCEPT AND FILE MINUTES REFLECTING VOTING RESULTS FROM APPOINTEES TO THE SANTA CRUZ COUNTY REGIONAL TRANSPORTATION COMMISSION FOR THE NOVEMBER 2006 MEETING(S) Staff report: Attached - 5-11.
 ACCEPT AND FILE METROBASE STATUS REPORT Staff Report: Attached - 5-12.
-CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT RENEWAL WITH CRUZ CAR WASH FOR PARACRUZ VEHICLE WASHING SERVICES

-Staff Report: Attached
+CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT RENEWAL WITH CRUZ CAR WASH FOR PARACRUZ VEHICLE WASHING SERVICES Staff Report: Attached

 - 5-13.
-CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT RENEWAL WITH STEVE'S UNION SERVICE FOR PARACRUZ VEHICLE FUELING SERVICES

-Staff Report: Attached
+CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT RENEWAL WITH STEVE'S UNION SERVICE FOR PARACRUZ VEHICLE FUELING SERVICES Staff Report: Attached - 5-14.

-5-14.
 CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT RENEWAL WITH DIXON AND SONS TIRES FOR PURCHASE OF REVENUE AND NON-REVENUE TIRES

+Staff Report: Attached - 5-15.
+DELETED: ACTION TAKEN AT THE JANUARY 12, 2007 BOARD MEETING
-5-15.
-CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT EXTENSION WITH PAT PIRAS CONSULTING FOR EVALUATION OF DISTRICT'S ADA/504 PROGRAMS & ACTIVITIES AND TO EXTEND THE PROGRAM DEADLINE

-5-16.
-CONSIDERATION OF GAULT STREET SERVICE OPTIONS
+(CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT EXTENSION WITH PAT PIRAS CONSULTING FOR EVALUATION OF DISTRICT'S ADA/504 PROGRAMS & ACTIVITIES AND TO EXTEND THE PROGRAM DEADLINE) - 5-16.
+CONSIDERATION OF GAULT STREET SERVICE OPTIONS Staff Report: Attached - 5-17.
+CONSIDERATION OF AUTHORIZING THE GENERAL MANAGER TO EXECUTE A CONTRACT WITH SC FUELS FOR DIESEL FUEL DELIVERY (Moved to Consent Agenda at the January 12, 2007 Board Meeting.
+Retained original numbering as Item #10) - 5-18.
+ACCEPT AND FILE CALL STOP AUDIT REPORT FOR THE PERIOD OF

+OCTOBER, NOVEMBER AND DECEMBER 2006

 - 6. DELETED: THERE WERE NO EMPLOYEE ANNIVERSARIES IN DECEMBER (PRESENTATION OF EMPLOYEE LONGEVITY AWARDS) - 7.
-CONSIDERATION OF APPROVAL OF RESOLUTION OF APPRECIATION TO BOARD DIRECTOR MICHAEL W. KEOGH FOR HIS SERVICE TO THE SANTA CRUZ METROPOLITAN TRANSIT DISTRICT
+PRESENTATION OF RESOLUTION OF APPRECIATION TO BOARD DIRECTOR MICHAEL W. KEOGH FOR HIS SERVICE TO THE SANTA CRUZ METROPOLITAN TRANSIT DISTRICT